Reason: Evolution of reason

-A species could benefit greatly from better abilities to reason about, predict and understand the world.
-French social and cognitive scientists Dan Sperber and Hugo Mercier argue that there could have been other forces driving the evolution of reason.
+A species could benefit greatly from better abilities to reason about, predict, and understand the world.
+French social and cognitive scientists Dan Sperber and Hugo Mercier argue that, aside from these benefits, other forces could have been driving the evolution of reason.
 They point out that reasoning is very difficult for humans to do effectively, and that it is hard for individuals to doubt their own beliefs (confirmation bias).
-Reasoning is most effective when it is done as a collective – as demonstrated by the success of projects like science.
-They suggest that there are not just individual, but group selection pressures at play.
+Reasoning is most effective when done as a collective—as demonstrated by the success of projects like science.
+They suggest that there are pressures not just individual, but group selection at play.
 Any group that managed to find ways of reasoning effectively would reap benefits for all its members, increasing their fitness.
 This could also help explain why humans, according to Sperber, are not optimized to reason effectively alone.
-Their argumentative theory of reasoning claims that reason may have more to do with winning arguments than with the search for the truth.
+Sperber's & Mercier's argumentative theory of reasoning claims that reason may have more to do with winning arguments than searching for the truth.